The 2026 Beauty and Personal Care eCommerce Guide for Shopify Stores

 Include high-quality images and videos.

-How It Works: A product page clearly shows "Best for dry skin," lists key ingredients like hyaluronic acid, and includes a short video on how to apply the product.
+A Shopify skincare store selling moisturizers clearly highlights "Best for dry and sensitive skin," lists key ingredients like hyaluronic acid and ceramides, and includes a short video showing how to apply the product as part of a daily routine.

 2. Build Trust Through Reviews and Social Proof